 A staged payment approval may contain conditions such as:

-- That the GAIC is paid in stages,
+- The GAIC to be paid in stages.

-- An initial minimum up-front payment payment of 30 per cent of the total GAIC liability,
+- An initial minimum up-front payment of 30% of the total GAIC liability.

-- The specific the amount payable for each stage and its due date,
+- The specific amount payable for each stage and its due date.

-- A final date for paying all the GAIC, and
+- A final date for paying all the GAIC.

-- That if you do not pay any stage by its due date, the entire GAIC amount will become payable as if the staged payment approval had never been given
+- If you do not pay any stage by its due date, the entire GAIC amount will become payable immediately as if the staged payment approval had never been given.

 The staged payment approval may contain other conditions.